90 DEGREES EQUATORIAL PROJECT

 Duratran photographic prints with lightbox, 3.2m x 3.2m, 4-channel video, sound work, 2-chanel slide loop, artists book

-Excerpt from - 90 Degrees Equatorial Project, by Russell Storer, Senior Curator, National Gallery Singapore, 2007
+Excerpt from - 90 Degrees Equatorial Project, by Russell Storer 2007, Head Curator International Art, National Gallery of Australia:

 2) p.95.
 James Geurts, interview, Photofile Issue 80